guruprasad-dynamisch/hum-admin-front/README.md

 - Keep UI concerns in components and data fetching in `api/`.

 ## Troubleshooting

-- If you see Grid-related type errors in MUI v6, verify you are using `Grid` from `@mui/material/Grid2` and the `size` prop for item sizing.
 - If path aliases fail to resolve, ensure the dev server was started from `humanistics-portal/` and `vite-tsconfig-paths` is installed/configured.

 ## License